metalinked/laravel-defender/README.md

 ## 🛡️ Security

-If you discover a security vulnerability, please report it via email to [security@metalinked.dev](mailto:security@metalinked.dev).
+If you discover a security vulnerability, please report it via email to [security@metalinked.net](mailto:security@metalinked.net).
 All reports will be handled responsibly and in confidence.

 ---

 ## Usage Model

 - **Freemium (offline):** All users can use the basic security features locally, without connecting to the SaaS.
 No registration required.
-- **Freemium (SaaS-connected):** Users can optionally register on the SaaS platform to monitor and manage up to 1 Laravel project for free, with centralized logs and basic dashboard.
+- **Freemium (SaaS-connected):** _[Planned]_ Users will optionally be able to register on the SaaS platform to monitor and manage up to 1 Laravel project for free, with centralized logs and basic dashboard.
-- **Premium (SaaS-connected):** Paid plans unlock premium features (AI risk scoring, advanced signatures, multi-project management, etc.) and/or allow monitoring more Laravel projects from the SaaS dashboard.
-Each project is linked to a unique token generated in the SaaS panel.
+- **Premium (SaaS-connected):** _[Planned]_ Paid plans will unlock premium features (AI risk scoring, advanced signatures, multi-project management, etc.) and/or allow monitoring more Laravel projects from the SaaS dashboard.
+Each project will be linked to a unique token generated in the SaaS panel.

 ---